 Here are a few tips to help with your meditation practice:

 - Choose a comfortable position, either sitting or lying.
-(Note: be careful not to fall asleep if you are laying down).
+(Note: be careful not to fall asleep if you are lying down).
 Investing in a meditation chair or pillow may be beneficial to increase comfort.

 - Close your eyes.

-- Do not try to control your breath — breathe naturally, slowly and deeply.
+- Do not try to control your breath — breathe naturally, slowly, and deeply.

-Guided meditations are also a great option for beginners, or even novice meditators who want a bit of a guide.
+Guided meditations are also a great option for beginners or even novice meditators who want a bit of a guide.
 As you get used to meditating, you’ll find it becomes easier and more natural each time.
 As with anything else, practice makes perfect.

 Looking for more ideas on how to de-stress and relax?
 Check out our article here to learn about different techniques that are highly beneficial and super easy!